What is Probate?

 ARTICLE 13 PROCEEDING (SMALL ESTATE PROCEEDING)

 Article 13 of the Surrogate’s Court Procedure Act (SCPA) offers a simplified process for Small Estates of $30,000.00 or less of assets not passing by operation of law (no joint owners or named beneficiaries).
 In the example above, if the total of the brokerage account and three bank accounts belonging only to A was $25,000.00, the named Executor if there is a valid Last Will and Testament, or an appropriate family member/distribute under New York law if there is no valid Will, may apply to become the Voluntary Administrator.
 This process should be a relatively inexpensive proceeding, and often can be completed without the assistance of an attorney.
 This proceeding is for personal property only, and only property totals not exceeding $30,000.00.

 It is important to consult with an attorney who is experienced in these matters, and one who thoroughly understands the Probate and Administration process.
-Our office has provided competent and compassionate assistance at this most difficult time for many years, and would be honored to assist you and your family with navigating this process.
+Our office has provided competent and compassionate assistance at this most difficult time for many years, and regardless of whether you are in Albany, Troy, Schenectady or any of the surrounding areas, would be honored to assist you and your family with navigating this process.